KeyboardWarriorPL/FractalCPP/README.md

 <p>
 qmake (OPTIONAL)<br>
 make -OR- make install<br>
-to build tests uncomment marked line in main.cpp
+to build tests uncomment marked line in main.cpp<br>
+Compiled program is stored in bin/ folder
 </p>
 <h1>How to use:</h1>
 <p>